umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/index.md

 # Umbraco Models Builder

+:::note
+This section about the Models Builder is valid for Umbraco 8.5+.

+You can download and find documentation for the full version on the [ModelsBuilder GitHub repository](https://github.com/zpqrtbnk/Zbu.ModelsBuilder).

+Use the version-box to the right, if you need to find documentation for a different version of Umbraco.
+:::

 The Models builder is a tool that can generate a complete set of strongly-typed published content models for Umbraco.
 Models are available in both controllers and views.

-:::note
-Since version 8.4, Umbraco has shipped with an embedded slimmed down version of the ModelsBuilder.
-The embedded version can be replaced with the full version by adding the full version using NuGet.
-:::

 * [Introduction](introduction.md)
 * [Configuration](configuration.md)